Chapter 8. Collections and Enumerators

 4template<> class _Copy<CONNECTDATA>;

-For example, the copy policy for VARIANT
+For example, the copy policy for VARIANT s looks like this:

 1template<> class _Copy<VARIANT> {